kiana-S/numidr/docs/Operations.md

 - `Bounds x y` - Every index from `x` (inclusive) to `y` (exclusive)
 - `StartBound x` - Every index from `x` to the end of the axis
 - `EndBound y` - Every index from the start of the axis to `y`
+- `One i`, `One' i` - The single index `i`
 - `All` - Every index in the axis
 - `Indices xs` - A list of indices in the axis
 - `Filter p` - A predicate specifying which indices to access or modify

-There is also an extra specifier, `One i`, that selects exactly one index of the axis.
-It is only usable in safe indexing, and it is notable for being the only range specifier that decreases the rank of the sub-array.
+The range specifier `One` is special, as it is the only range specifier that decreases the rank of the resulting array.
 For example, the following matrix access returns the first column as a vector due to `One` being used:

 ```idris
 matrix [[2, 0], [1, 2]] !!..
 [All, One 0]
   == vector [2, 1]
 ```

+`One'` does not decrease the rank of the result in this way.

 ## Standard Interface Methods